 This Plan takes these unique circumstances into account.
 It does not ignore economic realities.
-The goal of this Plan is recognized as a goal to be pursued in good faith, not a quota to be achieved at all costs.
+The goal of this Plan must be recognized as a goal to be pursued in good faith, not a quota to be achieved at all costs.